-In May 2012, Fordham University formed the Bronx Science Consortium, an official partnership with leading Bronx institutions: the New York Botanical Garden, Albert Einstein College of Medicine/Yeshiva University, the Bronx Zoo/Wildlife Conservation Society, and Montefiore Medical Center.
+Fordham University formed the Bronx Science Consortium, an official partnership with leading Bronx institutions: the New York Botanical Garden, Albert Einstein College of Medicine/Yeshiva University, the Bronx Zoo/Wildlife Conservation Society, and Montefiore Medical Center.
 The consortium unites Fordham, a research university with a strong foundation in the liberal arts, with world-class academic medical centers and institutions renowned in ecological science.

-During the academic year and the summer, Fordham students have interned, engaged in lab-based coursework, and shadowed physicians with our consortium partners.
-Students are also invited to attend special events and inter-institutional symposia where they can learn about cutting-edge scientific research and practices.
+During the academic year and summer, Fordham students have interned, engaged in lab-based coursework, and shadowed physicians with our consortium partners.
+Students are also invited to attend special events and symposia to learn about cutting-edge scientific research.